dotnet/docs-aspire/docs/app-host/eventing.md

 ## App host eventing

-The following events are available in the app host and are raised in the following order:
+The following events are available in the app host and are occur in the following order:

 1. <xref:Aspire.Hosting.ApplicationModel.BeforeStartEvent>: This event is raised before the app host starts.
 1. <xref:Aspire.Hosting.ApplicationModel.AfterEndpointsAllocatedEvent>: This event is raised after the app host has allocated endpoints.